 More information on reusing building materials, including technical information and a greenhouse gas emissions calculator, can be found at the Building Materials Reuse Association website.

 Some materials are challenging for C&D processors to handle and separate, and may be better candidates for collecting separately on the job-site.
 This is known as source separation.
 By source-separating some materials, you may be able to increase the overall recycling rate of the project.
-The new Leadership in Energy and Environmental Design (LEED) v4 standards require that projects aiming to receive LEED certification target three or four specific materials streams to divert from disposal.
+The Leadership in Energy and Environmental Design (LEED) v4.1 standards require that projects aiming to receive LEED certification target two or three specific materials streams to divert from disposal.
 Mixed C&D recycling, as generally practiced in Massachusetts, can count as one of the required material streams for LEED certification.

 When contracting with haulers for removal of construction & demolition materials, ask where their materials are delivered and what services they have available.
 The hauler will be able to tell you whether they take mixed containers to a C&D processing facility and whether they offer containers for source-separated materials such as clean gypsum and cardboard.

-Include dumpster staging in the construction planning and timeline to optimize source separation.
-Most projects that source separate some materials will have two or three collections containers on-site at a time, including one for mixed C&D collection and others that rotate depending upon the stage in the project.
-For example, a larger renovation project might place a container for collecting asphalt, brick and concrete (ABC) materials during demolition, then later site a container for gypsum wallboard cut-offs while drywalling, and finally a cardboard container during installation of finish materials.
+Source separation of some materials, such as asphalt, brick and concrete (ABC), is common practice in many demolition projects.
+A number of other C&D materials are also candidates for source separation, such as gypsum wallboard and cardboard, which allows materials to enter the recycling stream more directly than sending them through a C&D processor.
+Most projects that source separate some materials will have two or three collection containers on-site at a time, including one for mixed C&D collection and others that rotate depending upon the stage in the project.
+For example, a larger renovation project might place a container for collecting ABC materials during demolition, then later site a container for gypsum wallboard cut-offs while drywalling, and finally a cardboard container during installation of finish materials.
 Each of these containers would be on-site for a fixed portion of the project.
 If space constraints do not allow for more than one dumpster, some haulers offer live-loading, in which materials are loaded into a truck while the hauler waits.
+Contractors should include dumpster staging in the construction planning and timeline to optimize source separation.

 While many materials can be source separated, consider source separation for the following particular materials that may present difficulties for C&D processors or be recycled at a higher rate if collected separately on-site: